Getting from Keflavík Airport to Reykjavík city centre

 There are usually plenty of taxis waiting directly outside the arrivals hall.
 If you’re a small group or you’ve got a lot of luggage then it might be a good idea to book in advance.

-These include BSR, Hreyfill, Borgarbílastodin and Taxi Service Iceland.
+These include BSR, Hreyfill, Borgarbílastodin and and the electric Evtaxi.

 Taxis are metered, so the price will depend on the time of day and the traffic (weekends and evenings are more expensive).

-If you fancy starting your trip with a little luxury, booking a private car could be the way to go.
+If you fancy starting your trip with a little luxury, booking a private transfer could be the way to go.

 You’ll be met at the airport by your own chauffeur in a private air-conditioned car with wi-fi.
 And because you’re in a private car, you can drive straight into the city centre and be dropped off directly outside your hotel.

-It costs a pricey 26,000 ISK ($182 USD), but if you’re travelling in a group of four, it works out at not too much more than the bus.
+It costs a pricey 23,100 ISK ($127 USD), but if you’re travelling in a group of three, and want to be dropped directly at your hotel, it works out at not too much more each than the bus.

 The cheapest way: take public transport

-Taking the public bus is the cheapest, but also the slowest, way to travel from KEF to Reykjavík city centre.
+Taking the public bus is the cheapest, but also the slowest, way to travel from Keflavík to Reykjavík city centre.
 The #55 bus leaves from behind the airport departures hall.

 Bus 55 is the cheapest but slowest way of getting from the airport to Reykjavík city centre